Often, some of the best black metal has been raw, primitive and ugly.

 a tribute to Bathory, all they did was disrespect Quorthon's legacy, because this is a joke.

 (2 Apr.
 2014)

-Formed in 1992, Countess is a Black Metal band from the Netherlands that
+Formed in 1992, Countess is a black metal band from the Netherlands

 for this band is responsible for some of the most atrocious sounds ever captured on tape and passed off as music.
 One would

 expect good things from the band's debut album, The Gospel of the Horned One, upon

 hearing that it is highly influenced by old Bathory and the fact that it was released the same year as such classics as Under A Funeral Moon, Det Som Engang Var, The Somberlain, etc. However, the magic that possessed those records is completely absent,

 Musically, this is incredibly pathetic and amateurish.
 Most of the songs are based around mid-paced riffs that